Prepare your environment for the Business Connectivity Services hybrid scenario

 Select the Propagate permissions to all BCS Models, External Systems and External Content Types in the BDC Metadata Store.
 Doing so will overwrite existing permissions check box.

 Validate external access to reverse proxy published URL

-At this point in deploying the BCS hybrid scenario, you should confirm that you can access your on-premises SharePoint Server farm that has been configured to receive hybrid calls from SharePoint Online.
+At this point in deploying the BCS hybrid scenario, you should confirm that you can access your on-premises SharePoint Server farm that has been configured to receive hybrid calls from SharePoint in Microsoft 365.
 This site was already configured in the SharePoint Server 2016 hybrid configuration roadmaps procedures.
 Its URL is the one you published through your reverse proxy.